fisodd/www-fisodd-com/content/post/right-place.rst

       Ray Montgomery, source: `CYOA <https://www.cyoa.com/pages/r-a-montgomery-1936-2014>`__

-Bridging between worlds as an English Major spending inordinate amounts of time in the CS department,
+Bridging between worlds as an English Major spending inordinate amounts of time in the Computer Science department,
 I fell into an interesting opportunity (which later became `the genesis of this website's name </post/f-is-odd>`__).
 Ray Montgomery, a local author and early coder,